perrupatog/binary-perceptron-amp/README.md

-# Binary Perceptron AMP
+# Solution of binary perceptron problems with r-AMP

-Julia code for studying the binary perceptron with Approximate Message Passing (AMP), with support for both:
+Julia code for solving random instances of the binary perceptron with reinforced Approximate Message Passing (r-AMP), with support for both:

 - `:teacher_student` instances, where labels are generated from a planted binary teacher
 - `:storage` instances, where labels are sampled at random